dgnicholson/dgnicholson/content/_index.md

 ---
+title: About
 heading: Daniel Nicholson
 subheading: Hi!
-I’m Daniel, a technical writer and general messenger of all things technical.
+I’m a technical communicator, content specialist, writer, and messenger of all things technical.
 handle: dgnicholson

 ---
 ## My work

-I worked in the tech industry as a technical writer for close to a decade.
-Most recently I've worked for a subsidiary of Samsung Electronics documenting every nook and cranny of a cloud telecommunications messaging solution for telecom operators.
-Previously I worked in a the e-learning industry creating technical courseware and training manuals for companies big and small.
+I've worked in the tech industry as a technical communicator for over a decade.
+Most recently I’ve worked for a subsidiary of Samsung Electronics documenting every nook and cranny of a cloud telecommunications messaging solution.
+Previously, I worked in the e-learning industry creating technical courseware and training manuals aimed at organizations big and small.

-## I write about these things
+## I mostly write about these things

-**Technical writing**
-I don't talk about remote work in vague terms or in an attempt to sell the lifestyle.
-I share a candid, honest perspective from 3+ years of working remotely, including leading teams of 20+.

-**Communication in the tech industry**
-The story of overnight success is a myth.
-I share personal learnings and struggles of my journey in becoming a developer, an entrepreneur, and a forever learner.

-**Remote work**
-I don't talk about remote work in vague terms or in an attempt to sell the lifestyle.
-I share a candid, honest perspective from 3+ years of working remotely, including leading teams of 20+.

-## My newsletter
-I have a monthly newsletter that I send.
-It tends to cover some stuff that’s been on my mind, some info about posts both from this blog and elsewhere, and some insider stuff that I don’t publish anywhere else.

-You can read more about my newsletter here, or you can subscribe using the form below.
+**📝 Technical communication** <br>
+Too often, the barrier between good software and great software is inadequate documentation.
+I share personal learnings on how to break down this barrier to provide users and developers with the resources to take software to its true capabilities.

+**🗃️ Content strategy**<br>
+Content strategy focuses on the planning, creation, delivery, and governance of content—and most sites don't do it.
+I write about how to use content strategy to vastly improve user experience.

+**✔️ Productivity** <br>
+Progress is incremental with no guarantee of incrementing.
+Productivity is there to keep you on track, but it's important not to get carried away with tools and processes.
+I share what I've learned works for me, and I hope it'll work for you too.

 ## My favorite posts